jdrizin/respectablename/input/resume.md

 McCall, A.C., J.M.
 Drizin, S.D.
 Fettig, and K.A.
 Sparks.
 2007.
 Phenological differences in *Vernonia gigantea* affect seed predation but not pollination success.
 Accepted, Journal of the Ohio Academy of Sciences (Abstract)

 ### Experience

+#### Girly Steel - Noblesville, IN
+Artist assistant - 5/2013 - present, other years periodically

+ * Used sheet metal, rebar, and scrap metal to create unique pieces of art for the yard
+ * Sold art directly to customers at several outdoor art fairs

 #### Chicago Botanic Garden - Glencoe, IL
 Database administrator - 9/2012 - 8/2013